sergiovegasalonso/c-lib/README.md

 * The use of the preprocessor must be limited to the inclusion of header files and simple macro definitions.
 * Limit pointer use to a single dereference, and do not use function pointers.
 * Compile with all possible warnings active; all warnings should then be addressed before the release of the software.

+# General

+## strcmp vs strncmp

+`strcmp` and `strncmp` are both functions in the C standard library used for comparing strings.
+However, they have a key difference in how they operate.

+### `strcmp`

+`int strcmp(const char *s1, const char *s2);`

+This function compares the two strings `s1` and `s2`.
+The comparison is done lexicographically.

+- It returns an integer less than, equal to, or greater than zero if `s1` is found, respectively, to be less than, to match, or be greater than `s2`.
+- `strcmp` does not have a limit on the number of characters it compares.
+It will continue until it finds a null terminator (`\0`) in one of the strings.
+This can lead to buffer overflows if not used carefully with strings that are not null-terminated.

+### `strncmp`

+`int strncmp(const char *s1, const char *s2, size_t n);`

+This function is similar to `strcmp`, but it compares at most `n` characters of `s1` and `s2`.

+- It also returns an integer less than, equal to, or greater than zero.
+- Because it has a limit on the number of characters to compare, `strncmp` is generally safer to use than `strcmp` as it can prevent buffer overflows when dealing with non-null-terminated strings.

+### Summary

+- Use `strcmp` when you are sure both strings are null-terminated.
+- Use `strncmp` when you are dealing with strings that might not be null-terminated or when you only need to compare a specific number of characters.
+It is the safer option.